EntireTwix/CCash/docs/features/user_side.md

 Anecdotally I typically expierenced <1% CPU usage.

-Small save files at typically a couple kb.
+Small save files at typically a couple kb, easily shareable.
 ## Accessibility
 #### Connected Services
 as explained in earlier docs a ecosystem of connected services allows you many ways to utilize CCash.